 Click "Generate New" to create UUIDs

-UUID v4: Random UUIDs with 122 bits of randomness.
-Most commonly used, practically no collision risk.
+122 bits of randomness.
+Most common, no collision risk, reveals no information.

-GUID: Microsoft's implementation of UUID, typically formatted in uppercase with braces.
+Microsoft's UUID format.
+Same structure, typically uppercase with braces.

-Nil UUID: Special UUID with all zeros, used as a null value in some systems.
+Special all-zeros UUID used as null value or placeholder in UUID-typed fields.

 Most commonly used version.
 Generates 122 bits of randomness, making collisions virtually impossible.
 Ideal for most applications requiring unique identifiers.